dvdmtw98/notes/My Vault/Computer Networks/Network Devices/Bridge.md

 tags: [networking, device]
 ---

-Sits between two hub connected network
+Sits between two hub connected network.
 Bridges only have two ports
-Bridges **<u>learns</u>** the addresses of the devices that are connected to its ports
+Bridges can analyze MAC Address of the packets and make intelligent forwarding decisions based on the destination MAC Address in the frame

-It allows to connect different 802.11 standards (a, b, g, n, etc.) together of a network in "bridged mode"
+It also allows to connect different 802.11 standards (a, b, g, n, etc.) together (Bridged mode)

+---